 7. What will the long-term outcome be for my child?

 I just received a lovely card in the mail from a young woman.
 I initially diagnosed her with dyslexia in high school.
 She is very bright but struggles significantly with reading and spelling.
-I evaluated her recently, so that she could get accommodations during the MCAT.
+I evaluated her recently so she could get accommodations during the MCAT.
 She sent me a card announcing her recent graduation from college.
 She is now on her way to applying to medical school.
 Just know that reading challenges can improve with interventions.
 Reading/spelling challenges can also be accommodated, even if your child is getting the diagnosis later in life.

 Have a wonderful week,